-It occurred to her that she was planning on doing something that that coyote-headed man had mentioned, and she shivered, literally feeling like the room's temperature had suddenly dropped thirty degrees.
+It occurred to her that she was planning on doing something that that scary coyote-head guy had mentioned - becoming "worthy of attention" - and she shivered, literally feeling like the room's temperature had suddenly dropped thirty degrees.
 He had said something about becoming worthy of the Legion's attention.
 He had also mentioned meeting again under those circumstances.

 I think I'll pass, she thought.
 Though she had to admit, that guy was especially...intriguing.
 It was like he was an alien, or a monster.
 Something inhuman, anyway.
 Boone was complex and confusing, sometimes surprising, but he was still perfectly human.
 To have a good talk with the legionary, to get inside his head, even just a little...
 It seemed like a rare opportunity.

 Of course, it was entirely too dangerous - plain old fucking stupid, really - to go seeking that madman out.
 She didn't understand him, couldn't predict his reactions, so the next time, she might say the wrong thing and go bye-bye right then and there.